md2conf/md2conf/README.md

   help                         Displays help information about the specified
                                  command
 'confluence-content-model' is a representation of Confluence page trees and attachments on a local filesystem.
-See 'md2conf help md2conf' for details.
+See 'md2conf help model' for details.
 ```

 ### History and Motivation